 Can one know too much about the learning we design?
 Why is it we appear to know so little?
 It’s hard to share what you can’t articulate.
 This is an attempt to make the learning expectations, aspirations and intentions we have of learners as transparent as possible.
 The desire to produce a useable, intuitive (or at least helpful) toolkit to implement the SOLE model of learning design has seen several small incremental updates in 2011.

 Version 2.3 of the SOLE toolkit is released today 5th September and introduces a ‘modes of engagement’ schematic to a new ‘dashboard’ sheet within the toolkit workbook.
 The toolkit remains a standard Microsoft Excel workbook, without macros or protected cells that any user can customise and adapt.

-Download the toolkit and explore.
+Download the latest version of the toolkit and explore.

 The original intention of the SOLE Learning Design model and its associated toolkit was, and remains, to embed academic professional development support ‘inside’ a learning development ‘tool’ and to embody good practice.

 This isn’t as simple as it sounds but I have to say I’m enjoying the attempt.
 The SOLE Model (Student-Owned Learning-Engagement Model) was first mooted at the end of 2009 and previewed at DEANZ in Wellington, NZ in April 2010.
 In July 2010 it was presented as a work in progress at the LAMS European Learning Design conference and a cloud floated on www.Cloudworks.ac.uk.

 The response has been interesting, such a simple tool (Excel!) but an easy one to use, and for some, well suited to their approach.
 For me, the issue has been about producing a tangible product that the student will see, and potentially manipulate.
 That the student can see, and engage with the learning design is, I think, significant.